 Note: A model that calculates runoff volume, such as SLAMM, P8 or an equivalent methodology may be used.
-Information on how to access SLAMM and P8 is available at: http://www.dnr.state.wi.us/org/water/wm/nps/slamm.htm or contact the storm water coordinator in the runoff management section of the bureau of watershed management at (608) 267-7694.
+Information on how to access SLAMM and P8 is available from the storm water coordinator in the runoff management section of the bureau of watershed management at (608) 267-7694.